 I seriously can't wait for you to try this vegan pimento cheese!
 I. Am.
-Hooked.
+HOOKED!

-I've eaten it daily for over a week and can't wait to make another batch.
 I'm tempted to call it an "instant" cheese except that it does taste best after a minimum of 3 to 4 hours in the fridge.
+And overnight it gets even better.
+But you certainly can eat it right away if you must.
+Who could blame you?

-In addition to being easy to make, it's surprisingly innocent nutrition-wise.
-Considering what's in traditional pimento cheese, this might as well be a bowl full of kale!
+In addition to being easy to make, this vegan pimento cheese is surprisingly innocent, nutrition-wise.
+Considering what's in traditional pimento cheese, this might as well be a bowl full of kale.

 The Secret Ingredient